-Depending on the type of clay you use, it can help pull out impurities from inside pores, heal allergic skin reactions, ease effects of sunburn, boost elasticity and balance oil production.
-(Never use metal containers, spoons or lids when storing or using clay as the metal will interfere with the clay’s efficacy.)
+Depending on the type of clay you use, clay masks can help pull out impurities from inside pores to treat acne [source], heal allergic skin reactions, ease the effects of sunburn, boost elasticity, and balance oil production.
+Clay has been shown to increase collagen production, which strengthens the structure underlying the skin [source].

-What is the right clay for my skin type?
+What’s the right clay for my skin type?

 Oily or Acne Prone

-Moroccan Red Clay and White Kaolin Clay is a very fine and light clay, mostly made up of the mineral kaolinite, and is common in many cosmetic products.
-Moroccan Red Clay is mined in the mountains of Morocco and deep cleanses the pores while stimulating circulation–yet it’s still gentle enough for sensitive skin.
+White Kaolin Clay is a very fine and light clay, mostly made up of the mineral kaolinite, and is common in many cosmetic products.
+Moroccan Red Clay is mined in the mountains of Morocco and deeply cleanses the pores while stimulating circulation, yet it’s still gentle enough for sensitive skin.

 Normal to Oily

 Bentonite Clay, formed from volcanic ash, is the most widely used clay and perfect if you aren’t quite sure which clay is right for you.
 It can absorb excess oil and tighten skin simultaneously.

 Sensitive or Reactive

 French Green Clay, quarried originally in Southern France and then discovered elsewhere, is both detoxifying and healing.
-It’s an illite clay that is known to remove metals and it gets its green color from kelp and algae.
+It’s an illite clay that is known to remove metals, and it gets its green color from kelp and algae.

-Receiving its name from textile workers named “Fullers”, who used this clay to remove oil from wool, this has become a choice clay for drawing out excess sebum and decolorizing (lightening) oil out of pores.
+Receiving its name from textile workers named “Fullers,” who used this clay to remove oil from wool, this has become a choice clay for drawing out excess sebum and decolorizing (lightening) oil out of pores.

-Rhassoul (or Ghassoul) Clay, not to be confused with Moroccan Red Clay, is rich in potassium, magnesium, calcium and sodium.
+Rhassoul (or Ghassoul) Clay, not to be confused with Moroccan Red Clay, is rich in potassium, magnesium, calcium, and sodium.
 Mined in Eastern Morocco, Rhassoul Clay is found to have higher percentages of magnesium and silica, making it silky smooth and the first choice for luxury spa treatments.